Montréal’s biggest sports venues

 Sporting event Montréal Partners

 When it comes to planning large-scale sporting events, one of the main challenges is finding appropriate venues.
 Montréal has plenty of options.
 As a global sports icon, the city has a résumé packed with significant athletic events and historic moments in sporting competitions.
 There’s the 1976 Summer Olympics.
-There’s the historic hometown hockey team (called the Montréal Canadiens).
+There’s the historic hometown hockey team: the Montréal Canadiens.
 There are the annual professional competitions in tennis and car racing and running.
 But this is just scratching the surface.

 When you’re ready to create memories in Canada’s sport capital, these venues will host the grandest of competitions.